3x3cut0r/synology/docker/docker-compose/iobroker/README.md

 # 0. prerequisites <a name="prerequisites"></a>

 - Synology network is configured
-- SSH is enabled
+- SSH is enabled and you know howto use it
 - Docker is installed
-- Portainer is installed
+- Portainer (as docker container or compose stack) is up and running

 # 1. check network-interface name to creat a macvlan at <a name="check-iface"></a>

-- connect to your synology via ssh as root
+- connect to your synology via ssh as root and check on which interface your macvlan should be created

 ```bash
 # list your available interfaces, check on which is your ip, select one.